BCC

 Nodular BCC (≈60-80% of cases)

-Most often treated with surgical excision.
-Mohs surgery, often referred as the gold standard, offers the highest precision and lower risk of recurrence.
+Mostly treated with surgical excision, including Mohs surgery, which is often referred to as the gold standard.

 Skin Layers